Fuel Cells vs Fuel Tanks: The Similarities and Differences

-You probably have heard of a fuel tank, I mean your car has one!
-However, the close cousin of the fuel tank is the fuel cells.
-However what is the difference, and why would you want one over the other?
+You probably have heard of a fuel tank; your car has one (unless you have an EV)!
+However, the closest cousin of the fuel tank is the fuel cell.
+However, what is the difference, and why would you want one?

-What what is the difference between a fuel cell and a fuel tank?
-Fuel cells are an off-road use-only aftermarket component that protects a driver from fire hazards by being considerably more puncture and spill-resistant than a fuel tank.
-Fuel tanks on the other hand are custom made per vehicle, making it possible to distribute weight and give more room for passengers.
+Fuel cells are an off-road use-only aftermarket component that protects drivers from fire hazards by being considerably more puncture and spill-resistant than a fuel tank.
+Fuel tanks, on the other hand, are custom-made per vehicle, making it possible to distribute weight and give more room for passengers, while keeping weight minimal.

 What is a fuel tank on a car?

-A fuel tank is a container that stores fuel in your normal car, truck, and SUV.
-The fuel can be gasoline, diesel fuel, ethanol, or any other type of fuel that can be used to power an engine.
+A fuel tank is a container that stores fuel in your average car, truck, and SUV.
+The fuel can be gasoline, diesel, ethanol, or any other fuel used to power an engine.

-The fuel tank that looks like this is usually made of metal and is located on the underside of the rear of the vehicle, however, it can be located anywhere throughout the vehicle depending on where the manufacturer wants it.
+The fuel tank is usually made of metal and is located on the underside of the vehicle’s rear; however, it can be located anywhere throughout the car, depending on where the manufacturer wants it.

 What is a fuel cell?

-Fuel cells are very similar to the fuel tank in the fact that it contains fuel that is distributed to the engine.
+Fuel cells are very similar to the fuel tank, containing fuel distributed to the engine.
 However, that is about where the similarities end!

-Fuel cells are an aftermarket component that you can buy somewhere like this, that is not legal for street use in most places, and are not custom fit to the vehicle.
+Fuel cells are an aftermarket component, which is not legal for street use in most places and is not custom-fit to the vehicle.

-Instead of a custom build these are generally a rectangular shape that is installed in the trunk of the vehicle.
+Instead of a custom build, these are generally rectangular shapes installed in the vehicle’s trunk.

-In these more dangerous conditions, especially in a rollover, you want to make sure that your fuel stays inside of its container, rather than flowing out and causing a fire.
+In these more dangerous conditions, especially in a rollover, you want to ensure that your fuel stays inside its container rather than flowing out and causing a fire.

 Why would you want a fuel tank over a fuel cell?

-A fuel cell sounds rather great, doesn’t it?
-More puncture-resistant, and better in cases of accidents.
-However, it isn’t always the best choice for transporting gasoline.
+A fuel cell sounds rather great—more puncture-resistant and better in cases of accidents.
+However, there are better choices for transporting gasoline.

-Outside of the fact that fuel cells are illegal on roads, they take up a ton of room, are expensive, and are just not practical for everyday usage.
+Outside of the fact that fuel cells are illegal on roads, they take up a ton of room, are expensive, and aren’t practical for everyday usage.

-Nowadays, fuel tanks have been built to be protected for normal use on roads today, and is not something you should worry too much about!
+Today, fuel tanks have been built to be protected for everyday use on roads, which is not something you should worry too much about!
 This means for 99.9% of people, a fuel tank will be the best and most reliable choice for them.

 Frequently Asked Questions